Hexheld/hexheld-docs/MD/Power Noise.md

 ## Reset

-When the Hexheld system is reset, all Power Noise registers are initialized with `$00`.
+Upon Hexheld system reset, almost all Power Noise registers are initialized to `$00`.
+The exception is `SLO7` which is initialized to `$40`, so the slope generator is guaranteed to start at the beginning of Portion A.

-Since the slope wave generation resets as well, it may be thought that `SLO7` is initialized with `$40`.
+---
+# To-do

+- Document the exact digital mixing rate for the noise and slope channels, once it has been decided.
+- Document more specifics regarding the frequency up-counters.